jennhuck/penguins/README.md

 ### Simple Markdown and Inline code

-After "The mean penguin flipper length in mm is" type: `r mean(penguins_success$flipper_length_mm, na.rm = TRUE)`.
-It is easier to type the mean() part in the console first, then copy and paste to the R Markdown document.
+After "The mean penguin flipper length in mm is" type: \`r mean(penguins_success$flipper_length_mm, na.rm = TRUE)`.
+(Start the inline code with a backtick: `)  It is easier to type the mean() part in the console first, then copy and paste to the R Markdown document.

 Note that you can't "run" inline code.